Prisoner reentry: Treatment for men and women

-Challenges to finding treatment can often be financially not being able to do it.
+Challenges to finding treatment can often be financial, such as not being able to afford it.
 Another challenge is having support.
-Not everyone has the support from family or friend to seek help after being released.
-Depending on where the person is located they may not have access to treatment.
+Not everyone has the support from family or friends to seek help after being released.
+Depending on where the person is located, they may not have access to treatment.
 Here are a few different treatment options that have helped many people after returning to society.